 While it largely develops in older men, prostate cancer can happen at any age.
 In fact, it’s the second cause of cancer death among men.
 Although that’s a startling statistic, the good news is that most men diagnosed with prostate cancer, especially in its early stages, can survive it.
-That’s why detecting this slow-growing cancer early, when it’s most treatable, is so important.
-We have some helpful tips that can help guide you.

 When to Consider Prostate Cancer Screening

 Although the medical community is not in full agreement regarding PSA as a screening test for prostate cancer, it’s ultimately up to you and your primary care physician to talk about your prostate cancer risk and to create a screening plan that’s right for you.

 Since prostate cancer usually doesn’t cause noticeable symptoms, especially in early stages, the American Urological Association offers suggestions on when conversations about prostate cancer screening should begin as a general rule.
 But in the event you do experience any of these symptoms, you should talk with your doctor right away:

 - Changes in your urine flow or frequency

 The American Urological Association recommends when no symptoms are present, you should talk with your doctor about prostate cancer screening at:

 - Age 40 for men at high risk (family history of prostate cancer, especially more than one close relative)